DomasM/Topas4InfoTemp00/_pages/06_Migrate.md

 WinTopas4 performs sanity checks on calibration.
 Orange exclamation marks are used to denote possible mistakes and give suggestions.
 Red exclamation marks are used to denote 100% configuration mistakes.
 Hover over exclamation mark or click on it to read detailed descriptions what's wrong and learn how to fix the issues.

-**5.After conversion some of the motors have named positions like 'P 1678'.
+**5. After conversion some of the motors have named positions like 'P 1678'.
 What does that mean?
 Can I change their names?**

 WinTopas3 to WinTopas4 converter tries to extract discrete motor positions from staircase-like calibration curves and give them meaningful names.
 This is not always possible, so some motors end up with the named positions like 'P 1678', which is simply motor position in steps when this position is set.
 See video ['Rename named motor positon'](http://domasm.github.io/Topas4Info/Advanced-How-Tos/#Vid202) to learn how to give more meaningful names.
 Separation configuration will be updated automatically.

+**6. Are interaction comments from WinTopas3 gone?**

+Yes.